highvolt-dev/tmo-monitor/README.md

 optional arguments:
   -h, --help            show this help message and exit -I INTERFACE, --interface INTERFACE
-                        the network interface to use for ping -H PING_HOST, --ping-host PING_HOST
+                        the network interface to use for ping. pass the source IP on Windows -H PING_HOST, --ping-host PING_HOST
                         the host to ping (defaults to google.com) -R, --reboot          skip health checks and immediately reboot gateway